woodgang2/PitchGrader/elo/track/README.md

 **References**:

   * Hershberger, R. (2017).
-With a Deliberate Attempt to Deceive: Correcting a Quotation Misattributed to Charles Eliot, President of Harvard.
-   * Baseball Research Journal, Spring 2017.
+With a Deliberate Attempt to Deceive: Correcting a Quotation Misattributed to Charles Eliot, President of Harvard. &nbsp;&nbsp;&nbsp;Baseball Research Journal, Spring 2017.